SOAS Sanctuary Scholarships 2020/21

 Notification of Results

-Undergraduate applicants with an offer to study at SOAS, who submitted a complete scholarship application by 31 March 2019 will be notified in time for the UCAS deadline of 02 May 2019.
+Undergraduate applicants with an offer to study at SOAS, who submitted a complete scholarship application by 15 January 2020 (UCAS deadline) will be notified in time for the UCAS deadline of 06 May 2020.

 Other successful candidates will be notified as soon as possible.
 If you have not heard from us by the end of June, you should assume your application was unsuccessful.